mnederlof/com.ubnt.unifi/README.md

 Generic triggers:
 * A client (dis-)connected
+* First device is connected
 * First device is connected to specific accesspoint
+* Last device has disconnected
 * Last device has disconnected from specific accesspoint

 Please note: only paired devices are being considered as device in all flow contexts.
 Non-paired devices are not being considered.